krupa-Gadhiya/hello-world/README.md

 Hi,

-I like to live in canada.
+I like to live in Canada.
 Canada is the safest country in the world!!!!!
 I love this country!!!